-AGENCY/MINISTRY APPLICABLE CLASS ENVIRONMENTAL ASSESSMENT PROJECTS Ministry of the Environment, Conservation and Parks (MECP) Environmental Assessment Branch and Regional Environmental Assessment Coordinator at the applicable Regional Office(s) All undertakings that fall under the Environmental Assessment Act.
-Ministry of Northern Development, Mines, Natural Resources and Forestry: relevant local or regional offices All projects.
-Ministry of Municipal Affairs and Projects that have one or more of the following: Housing Involve a municipal proponent; Relate to municipal services; Have federal involvement; Located in unincorporated areas Ministry of Colleges and Universities: contact local institution Projects with the potential to affect a college/university, building property, or staff and students.
-Ministry of Heritage, Sport, Tourism and Culture Industries All projects.
+AGENCY/MINISTRY APPLICABLE CLASS ENVIRONMENTAL ASSESSMENT PROJECTS Ministry of the Environment, Conservation and Parks (MECP) generic email and Regional Environmental Assessment Coordinator at the applicable Regional Office(s) Notice of Commencement, Completion and Addendum See text for other requirements (e.g., screenings, Statement of Completion) Mines All projects affecting an area of Mines interest or responsibility.
+Ministry of Natural Resources and Forestry: relevant local or regional offices All projects.
+Ministry of Municipal Affairs and Projects that have one or more of the following: Housing Involve a municipal proponent; Relate to municipal services; Have federal involvement; Located in unincorporated areas Ministry of Colleges and Universities: contact local institution Ministry of Citizenship and Multiculturalism All projects.
 Ministry of Transportation Projects that involve the preparation of stormwater management plans, or alterations to existing Watershed/Subwatershed Plans, which are in close proximity to a highway.
 Projects located within 400 m of a provincial highway plus those that are located outside built-up areas that involve any of the following: Potential for creation of more than a minimal change in traffic volumes/patterns.
 Requirement for direct access to a provincial transportation facility.
 Requirement for access roads to areas where there were previously no roads.
 Niagara Escarpment Commission Projects with potential effects on the Niagara Escarpment Planning Area.